nitesh009/python-utils/README.md

 ## Python Utilities

 > This Repo contains **multiple python utilities** which help to solve day to day task.
-Some of concepts are -
+Some of them are -

 * Python Core concepts like lists, dictionaries, strings
 * Web Scraping using python